doersino/UnicodeMathML/README.md

 ### But LaTeX seems more TODO widespread, usable, omnipresent., and KaTeX is so much faster than MathJax!

 Yup.
-UnicodeMathML can emit LaTeX code, too – most but not all UnicodeMath features are supported.
+For this reason, I'm experiementing with enabling UnicodeMathML to emit LaTeX code, too – most but not all UnicodeMath features are supported.
 TODO link to section

-### TODO contributing
+TODO test with katex

+### I found a bug, also I've got a bunch of ideas on how to improve this thing!

-TODO
+TODO great

 ## Development